-Teaching occurs in a manner that touches upon these physiological, cognitive and/or behavioral differences and how they vary person-to-person.
-Traditionally, these special considerations in education are regimented through established policies and procedures.
-Teachers and other special education professionals have undergone training programs which prepare them in presenting a uniquely-designed curriculum; a curriculum they are charged with helping their students master.
-Special Education teachers and professionals make good use of tools such as preordained individual and group lesson plans, modified equipment and materials, user-friendly accessories and equipment, and other helpful inventions that are meant to prepare special education students for a productive and active life at work and in society.
+Teaching occurs in a manner that respects how these physiological, cognitive and/or behavioral differences affect a student’s learning.
+Special education teachers and other professionals have undergone training programs that prepare them in presenting a uniquely-designed curriculum that they are charged with helping their students master.
+Special education teachers and professionals make good use of tools such as individual and group lesson plans, modified equipment and materials, user-friendly accessories and equipment and other tools to help students.

-• Learning challenges
+- Learning challenges

-• Deficiencies in communication
+- Deficiencies in communication

-• Behavioral or emotional issues and
+- Behavioral or emotional issues